-The J wave, also known as Osborn wave, is a deflection with a dome or hump morphology in the same direction as the R wave, immediately following the QRS 6.
+The J wave, also known as Osborn wave, is a deflection with a dome or hump morphology in the same direction as the R wave, immediately following the QRS complex 6.

 Their presence in left precordial leads or inferior leads is one of the diagnostic criterion for early repolarization pattern.

 It is also seen in both extracardiac and cardiac disorders like hypothermia, hypercalcemia, brain injury, hypervagotonia, or spinal cord injury 4.

 Terminal QRS Slurring